• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-During German and Russian invasion of Poland in 09.1939 that heralded the start of the World War II delegate of the Polish Army Field Bishop Wojska Polskiego in the Supreme Commander's HQ.
+During German invasion of Poland started on 09.1939 (Russians invaded Poland 17 days later) that heralded the start of the World War II delegate of the Polish Army Field Bishop Wojska Polskiego at the Commander‐in‐Chief HQ.

 cause of death